Published in

 - When the man divorces his wife for the first or second time and her iddah period ends.

 - When the wife seeks for a Khul'.
 She returns the Mahr given to her.
+This doesn't include gifts that were given to her.

 - When the man divorces her before consummating the marriage with her.